nowodev/schema-crawler/README.md

 php artisan crawler:test 1
 ```

 ⚠️ It is best practice to change the route key to a more readable parameter, as for example the slug.
-[Read here](https://laravel.com/docs/5.6/routing#implicit-binding) how to do this.
+[Read the official Laravel documentation](https://laravel.com/docs/5.6/routing#implicit-binding) to see how to do this.